What is an Autism Center of Excellence (COE)?

 The HCA posts a list of COEs by county.
 More information about who can be a COE: HCA ABA Program Billing Guide

-What Does the COE Designation Mean?
+What Does the Autism COE Designation Mean?

-A COE provider can evaluate and establish or confirm the diagnosis of an autism spectrum disorder and develop the multidisciplinary clinical treatment plan, including prescribing ABA therapy if appropriate, for Medicaid eligible children.
+An autism COE provider can evaluate and establish or confirm the diagnosis of an autism spectrum disorder and develop the multidisciplinary clinical treatment plan, including prescribing ABA therapy if appropriate, for Medicaid eligible children.
 COE required for Managed Care Organization (MCO) prescription approval.

 COE status may help other insurance plans to authorize ABA services for their covered children but each insurance plan may have different diagnostic requirements.
 As of October 17, 2019, COEs can also make an autism diagnosis that will be accepted for Developmental Disabilities Administration (DDA) eligibility (with the exception of Naturopathic Doctors)